-St. Johns River Eco-Tours offer a variety of options on-board their large, stable pontoon boats.
-They can take guests to pristine parts of the river that those stuck on land won’t get to see.
+Based at Highbanks Marina & Camp Resort, St. Johns River Eco-Tours offer a variety of options on-board their spacious pontoon boats.
+You can visit seldom seen parts of the river that you can’t even get close to on land.

 During the winter months, the area is a stop-off point for migratory birds and manatees that flock to its relatively warm waters.